LeoMedeirosss/FrontEnd-Projects/README.md

-# Html-Css-Projects
+# FrontEnd-Projects
-Some simple projects in only Html and css.
+Some simple projects in only Html, css and Javascript.

 -Project Instagram: A project in HTML and CSS, recreating the Instagram Interface.